-In our series of ‘In conversation with….’ webinars, developed and delivered in partnership with IABM, you will hear from some fantastic women who have made their mark in technology roles within the creative sector.
+In our series of ‘In conversation with….’ webinars, you will hear from some fantastic women who have made their mark in technology roles within the creative sector.

 These webinars are all free to attend, however sign up in advance is essential.

-Following the launch of Rise North America, our Co-Chair Meghan Ross from EditShare will be interviewing Sandy.
-This session, in partnership with IABM, will also have an introduction to Rise from founder Sadie Groom.
+Following the launch of Rise North America, our Co-Chair Meghan Ross from EditShare interviews Sandy.

 Sandy Nasseri founded, and has been spearheading, the Melrose team since 2003 and has grown MelroseINC from a small startup into a powerhouse WBENC-certified, woman-owned technology company.
 Melrose now has three distinct divisions servicing customers from independent artists to well-known global brands.